davidhershey/ScrapeGPT/README.md

 ## Limitations

 * All of the web scrapers have a dependency on code that is used to annotate and simplify the HTML.
 That code is in `simplify.py`, and needs to be available to your scraper code.
-(The simplificaiton happens to reduce the number of tokens sent to GPT-4).
+(The simplification is used to reduce the number of tokens sent to GPT-4).
 * Right now can write scrapers for a single page

 ## TODO